 Before I begin, I wanted to shout out all my friends in the US, Russia, Sweden, Denmark, Turkey, Canada, UK, Romania, and Ireland!!
 Thank you so much for visiting my page and taking time out of your day to read my tips, rants, and raves!
 I appreciate you and would love to hear your comments (I have Google translate).
 Big hugs to you!

 Read your handbook and job description – Upon hire, you must, I say, you must read your employee handbook and make sure you know all of your responsibilities and rights.
 If you ever find yourself arguing with your supervisor, look to your handbook and see what the next steps are.
 If there are none, email HR and write a clear statement of facts.
 The handbook will help you perform your best and prevent you from overlooking important strategies in problem solving situations.

 Try to move forward – Sometimes people have bad days, and that’s okay.
-But make sure they are aware that you are not afraid to speak up for yourself and that you want to work things out.
+But make sure they’re aware that you aren’t afraid to speak up for yourself and that you want to work things out.
 Always show cooperation.
-If you do this, it will deter them from trying to start arguments with you.
+If you do this, it will deter them from trying to start future arguments with you.

 Be polite– Even when you don’t mean it.
 Do your best to be polite and stick to the facts.
 No matter the issue, show your professional conduct at all times despite others’ lack thereof.
 Why?
 Because they will have nothing to use against you.
 People make mistakes, but people are terminated for things other than work performance.
 Lying, gossiping, and creating a hostile work environment to name a few.

 Write everything down– As soon as something happens, write it down.
 I know that sounds time-consuming, but the truth is (I deal with cases like these at work) when your supervisors ask you the details of events, it’s super important that you write and recollect things in detail the moment it happens, or at least within the first few hours.
 This information will impact your inquiries/concerns or complaints.